Verdugo Mountains: Flora, fauna and climate

 Except for a tenuous link to the large wild area in the San Gabriel Mountains through Big Tujunga Wash at their northwestern end, the Verdugo Mountains are an urban wildlife island completely surrounded by development.
 Among the large mammals, coyote (Canis latrans) and mule deer (Odocoileus hemionus) are the most common; mountain lions (Puma concolor) and black bears (Ursus americanus) have occasionally been reported.
 The many rodent species support a population of western rattlesnakes (Crotalus viridis).
 Of the numerous bird species present, the most characteristic of the chaparral here, and throughout California, is the small, seldom seen but often heard wrentit (Chamaea fasciata).
 With its call of three or four chirps followed by an accelerating trill, often likened to the sound of a dropped ping-pong ball, the wrentit provides the most characteristic sound of the chaparral.

 The Verdugo Mountains have warm, dry summers and cool wet winters.
 Snow infrequently falls along the crest during the coldest winter storms, but melts rapidly.
-Annual average precipitation increases with elevation (due to the orographic lift effect), from 17-21 inches at the base to about 24–28 inches at the crest.
+Annual average precipitation increases with elevation (due to the orographic lift effect), from 17–21 inches at the base to about 24–28 inches at the crest.
 Annual rainfall totals are highly variable from year to year, with the higher totals usually in El Nino years.
 Most of the rain falls between November and March during periodic frontal passages.

 History

 The mountains were part of the indigenous Tongva people's homelands for over 7,000 years, with villages at some springs in the canyons.
+The village of Wikangna was located in the area, possibly located at what is now the Verdugo Hills Golf Course.

 The Verdugo Mountains were named for Jose Maria Verdugo, holder of the Rancho San Rafael land grant, which covered the mountains during California's Spanish and Mexican periods.
 On October 20, 1784 Pedro Fages, the military governor of Alta California, granted Jose Maria Verdugo permission to use the rancho, known officially by the name San Rafael but informally called "La Zanja" by Verdugo.
 The rancho's boundaries were primarily defined by the Verdugo Mountains, the Arroyo Seco and the Los Angeles River, with the boundary following north along the east bank of the river and wrapping westerly around Griffith Park to a point near the Travel Town Museum in the park.